 - Fresh Oranges: The fresh orange zest and orange juice are the main flavors of the cake.
 Zest the oranges directly into the sugar and rub it into the sugar to maximize the flavor of the orange zest.
 Look for oranges that have a shine to the orange peel.
 The shine indicates that there is still plenty of oil in the peel.
 If the peel looks shriveled or dull don't use the oranges for zest.

-- Pure Almond Extract: The almond pairs well with the all-natural orange flavor in the cake.
+- Pure Almond Extract: The almond pairs well with the all-natural orange flavor in the cake which is why I added it to the cake.
+You can make the cake without it, but it does add a nice subtle flavor to the cake.

 Full ingredients, measurements, and instructions are in the recipe card at the bottom of this post.